 One possibility for obtaining a fellowship is through the Orange Knowledge Programme (OKP).

-The OKP application will have to be done through the online application system of Nuffic (ATLAS).
+The OKP application will have to be done through the online application system of Nuffic (DELTA).

 OKP application deadline for academic year 2019-2020: 25 March 2019.